-RCT 2333 Cardiopulmonary Pathology, 3 cr.
+RCT 2333 - Cardiopulmonary Pathology

-Cardiopulmonary pathophysiology is studied in this course.
-Topics include etiology, clinical manifestations, diagnostics and treatment of various cardiopulmonary diseases.
+This course is a study of cardiopulmonary pathophysiology.
+It includes etiology, clinical manifestations, diagnostics and treatment of various cardiopulmonary diseases.
 Case studies and/or clinical simulations are used to enforce learning and to evaluate progress.

-Prerequisites: RCT 1213, RCT 1223, RCT 1313, RCT 1414, RCT 1613, and RCT 1011.
-3 hours lecture.
+Prerequisite: RCT 1213, RCT 1223, RCT 1313, RCT 1323, RCT 1613, and RCT 1011